 Hi.
-I'm a photographer and artist trying to create every day.
-I live in the Kansas City area.
+I'm a photographer and artist creating every day.

 I specialize in abstract, contemporary, painting, photography.

 Rest in Power, Paul Reubens.
 I watched a lot of Pee-wee Herman as a young kid.
 As an adult, Paul Reuben's collection of erotic gay art made him interesting to me but misunderstood by many people.
 Any way you take him, he was funny and made many people laugh.
 I painted a scene from Pee-wee's Big Adventure, a classic Pee-wee movie from 1985.
 I love the California scenery and am happy with how the landscape turned out.

 Drawing Prompt Submission